Are You Using Probationary Periods Effectively?

 On whether an employee can take leave

-What activities they need to undertake or behaviors they need to demonstrate,
+What activities they need to undertake or behaviours they need to demonstrate,

 Possibly even limit access to non-statutory benefits during the period that they might be entitled to receive once their probation is over.